blindrelay/blindrelayclient/README.md

 The steps in group file download by subscribers are:
 1. Using the blindrelay app or custom backend code (via an API Key), files ready to download are streamed to subscriber devices, still encrypted.
 2. If using the app, the user has control when the downloaded files get decrypted.
 Additionally, if the API is used, the custom code can download and decrypt the file(s) after getting notified via SignalR.
-3. File decryption, using the group AES key, happens after the file has been downloaded.
+3. File decryption, using the group AES key, happens on the subscriber's device after the file has been downloaded.

 For more detailed information, visit https://blindrelay.com/HowBlindrelayWorks